Wintellect/MSLearn/includes/05-fix-simple-mistakes.md

 and it recorded the deletion in the index.
 The `reset` unstaged the change, but the file was still deleted, so you had to use `checkout` to get it back.

-## Reverting a commit
+## Revert a commit

 You decide to make the background a little darker:

 ```
-echo body '{ background-color:  #F0F0F0; }' > assets/site.css
+echo body '{ background-color:  #E0E0E0; }' > assets/site.css
-$ git commit -a -m "make the page background a little darker"
+$ git commit -a -m "Make the page background a little darker"
-[master 4a846bb] make the page background a little darker
+[master 4a846bb] Make the page background a little darker
  1 file changed, 1 insertion(+), 1 deletion(-)
 ```